-- (a) Future subdivision and development shall be in accordance with the provisions of this IDP and Map 16Map 16.
+- (a) Future subdivision and development shall be in accordance with the provisions of this IDP and Map 12Map 12.
 Major deviations to the IDP design and policies shall require an amendment to this Plan.
-Minor variances may be considered without an amendment to this Plan where the developer can demonstrate, to the satisfaction of the Intermunicipal Liaison Committee (ILC), Subdivision Authority, or Development Authority as the case may be that the reconfiguration of parcels and road design would maintain the overall intent of the IDP policies (see Section 5.65.6). - (b) Existing uses, which may be viewed as incompatible with the Future Land Use Concept designated districts (Map 16Map 16), may remain on an "as is" basis pursuant to the non-conforming use provisions of the Municipal Government Act, Section 643.
-Redevelopment of the lands shall be consistent with the policies contained in this IDP and in conformity with the provisions of the Village or County Land Use Bylaw, depending on location, unless at the time of redevelopment, the land is required for urban growth and/or extension of urban services, in accordance with the provisions of Section 5.65.6. - (c) The Village and County shall amend their respective municipal development plans and land use bylaws, as deemed advisable, to be consistent with the policies and provisions of the IDP. - (d) Lands adjacent to Highway 45 and 893 designated as Agriculture, may accommodate unserviced development.
-In the
+Minor variances may be considered without an amendment to this Plan where the developer can demonstrate, to the satisfaction of the Intermunicipal Liaison Committee (ILC), Subdivision Authority, or Development Authority as the case may be that the reconfiguration of parcels and road design would maintain the overall intent of the IDP policies (see Section 5.65.6). - (b) Existing uses, which may be viewed as incompatible with the Future Land Use Concept designated districts (Map 12Map 12), may remain on an "as is" basis pursuant to the non-conforming use provisions of the Municipal Government Act, Section 643.
+Redevelopment of the lands shall be consistent with the policies contained in this IDP and in conformity with the provisions of the Village or County Land Use Bylaw, depending on location, unless at the time of redevelopment, the land is required for urban growth and/or extension of urban services, in accordance with the provisions of Section 5.65.6

-- same way, those land adjacent of the Village boundary, both to the north and south, can accommodate serviced development. - (e) Regulation and approval of Confined Feeding Operations (CFOs) rests with the Natural Resources Conservation Board (NRCB).
+- (c) The Village and County shall amend their respective municipal development plans and land use bylaws, as deemed advisable, to be consistent with the policies and provisions of the IDP. - (d) Land use(s), subdivision, and development within the IDP Area, north and south of the IDP Area shall accommodate unserviced development.
+In the same way, Land use(s), subdivision, and development east and west that are adjacent to the Village boundary, shall accommodate serviced development.
+Land use(s), subdivision, and development within the IDP Area along Range Road 30 may accommodate serviced development, wherever possible. - (e) Regulation and approval of confined feeding operations (CFOs) rests with the Natural Resources Conservation Board (NRCB).
 Prior to making its decision, the NRCB is to review local plans and request comments from the affected municipalities.
 In responding to the NRCB, the ILC, Village, and County, shall convey that they do not support any new or the expansion of any existing CFOs or manure storage facilities within the IDP Area requiring an approval, authorization, or registration under the Agricultural Operation Practices Act, and amendments thereto. - (f) The Village and County have limited capacity to control the development and life span of oil/gas wells within the IDP.
 As a result, the future ability of the Village and County to approve contiguous and orderly development is significantly affected by the presence of existing and future oil/gas leases.
 Therefore, the Village and County will work with oil and gas interests and Landowners to identify well-site development and production schedules compatible with land use designations within the IDP Area.
-In working with oil and gas interests and Landowners, the Village and County will strongly recommend that the following siting/development principles be followed: - i. wells should be clustered whenever possible; - ii. flow lining to a common location for multiple wells should be utilized whenever possible; - iii. to every extent possible, clustered well sites should be located next to public utility lots, storm water lakes, and future municipal reserves, including parks; - iv. road accesses to clustered wells should be combined wherever possible and access routes utilized should be made to fit existing and identified future roadways whenever possible; - v. operating conditions of well/battery sites should be adjusted as follows: - 1. flow lining to battery site outside the urbanized area /urban growth area should be utilized,
+In working with oil and gas interests and Landowners, the Village and County will strongly recommend that the following siting/development principles be followed: - i. wells should be clustered whenever possible; - ii. flow lining to a common location for multiple wells should be utilized whenever possible;